Contrast-Security-OSS/docs/content/installation/net/NetInstallation.md

 * [Customize Application Names](installation_netconfig.html#appname)

-Lastly, if you encounter any difficulties using the .NET Agent you can check out our **Troubleshooting** resources.
+If you encounter any difficulties using the .NET Agent you can check out our **Troubleshooting** resources.